kubernetes-sigs/kubespray/docs/calico.md

 You need to edit your inventory and add:

-* `calico-rr` group with nodes in it.
-At the moment it's incompatible with `kube-node` due to BGP port conflict with `calico-node` container.
-So you should not have nodes in both `calico-rr` and `kube-node` groups.
+* `calico-rr` group with nodes in it. `calico-rr` can be combined with `kube-node` and/or `kube-master`. `calico-rr` group also must be a child group of `k8s-cluster` group.
 * `cluster_id` by route reflector node/group (see details
 [here](https://hub.docker.com/r/calico/routereflector/))

-Here's an example of Kubespray inventory with route reflectors:
+Here's an example of Kubespray inventory with standalone route reflectors:

 ```
 [all]